 There's also Rider's Noble Phantasm, Blood Fort Andromeda, which slowly dissolves everyone inside its area of effect into blood.
 First their skin melts off, followed by the rest of their flesh, and the bodies are merged together while they are still alive until they are finally absorbed completely.
 People close enough to the origin of the effect will have all their blood instantly vaporized.

 Quite a bit in Gears of War, and loads and loads of it in the Expanded Universe.
-Lambent humans/Locusts, Sires, the Unfortunate Implications of the fact that Locusts came from Sires who came from humans thanks to the Imulsion, the genetic experimenting and horrible mutations, and not to mention the gratuitous Gorn, and so forth, and all of this just scratches the surface of the video games alone.
+Lambent humans/Locusts, Sires, the fact that Locusts came from Sires who came from humans thanks to the Imulsion, the genetic experimenting and horrible mutations, and not to mention the gratuitous Gorn, and so forth, and all of this just scratches the surface of the video games alone.

 The Affliction in Guild Wars: Factions, a plague which initially makes those afflicted go mad and attack anybody who themselves is not afflicted, and shortly after rather violently turn into a body horror.
 The affliction is later revealed to be the work of Shiro Tagachi (a spirit of incredible strength who 200 years prior had killed the Emperor of Cantha, of whom he was the bodyguard) who was abusing the powers granted him in the afterlife, creating the afflicted instead of guiding newly dead souls to the underworld as part of his plan to return to life.